smalljaguar/logging_test/NOTES.md

 - consider logging relative timestamps for easier reading of logfiles by hand
 - attempt to check for liftoff by checking if linear acceleration is over threshold
 - do we care about magnetometer data at all? (remember sensor already does data fusion for us)
-- update burn time to be accurate
+- update burn time to be more accurate

 NB:
 - to change logging rate, change `BNO055_SAMPLERATE_DELAY_MS`, default is 100ms